The 3-Tier Resolver Guide

 - Analytical Models (

 *Model): The Physics Engine.
-Given a configuration, it evaluates the consequences (\(Y = f(X)\)). - Analysis Solvers (
+Given a configuration, evaluate the consequences (\(Y = f(X)\)). - Analysis Solvers (

 *Optimizer): The Engineering Engine.
-Searches a design space to maximize or minimize an objective (\(\max f(X)\)).
+Search a design space to maximize or minimize an objective (\(\max f(X)\)).

 1. Analytical Models (The Physics Engine)